brianreinhold/Nordic-MPM-Health-Devices/README.md

  |
  |

-The informational-content elements shaded in darker gray are required.
-Those in lighter gray are present in their shown positions if the corresponding flags bit is set.
+The informational-content elements that have no flag settings are required.
+The elements that are not required are present in their shown positions if the corresponding flags bit is set.

 - Command: Always the &#39;Get System Info&#39; command.
 (Two bytes)
 - Flags: (Two bytes)